by Joy Adamonis

 This should be done last, after your other poses and breathing exercises.

 These are just some of the poses that are great for kids, especially at bedtime.
 For more poses and breathing exercises, visit www.yogakids.com or www.yogajournal.com.
 There are a plethora of resources online as well.
 Maybe try a local kid’s yoga class or a Mommy & Me yoga class.
 In such a fast-paced society, it is nice to be reminded to slow down and just be connected to the moment, especially children.
 Namaste & Sweet Dreams…

-Joy Adamonis is a local freelance writer and blogger.
+Joy Adamonis is a local freelance writer, blogger and Beachbody Coach.
 She is a devoted mom and wife who enjoys living an active lifestyle.
-Running has transformed her life and helped maintain her 75-pound weight loss.
-She is an advocate for positive body image, mental illness awareness, and better education.
+Kickboxing, yoga and running have transformed her life and have helped maintain her 75-pound weight-loss.
+She loves a good cupcake, crafting, football and margaritas!
 Read more from Joy at www.mysensationalkid.com.